pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

 {CODE}
 ```

-The `{CODE}` variable is populated by the populated result of the command template -- that's what makes the templates concentric.
+The `{CODE}` variable is populated by the populated result of the command template -- that's what makes the templates nested.
 This example does nothing but pass the command through.
 A more complicated template could submit a job to a SLURM cluster:

 ```sh title="slurm_template.sub"
 #!/bin/bash